MediaComem/comem-webdev/subjects/angular-auth-starter/README.md

 ### Update our app

-To use this persistant storage, we only need to update our `AuthService`, since it's responsible fot token management.
+To use this persistant storage, we only need to update our `AuthService`, since it's responsible for token management.

 ```js
 angular.module('app').factory('AuthService', function(`store`) {